Larry Eustachy: Suspension and resignation

 On April 28, 2003, The Des Moines Register carried pictures of Eustachy kissing several young women and holding a beer at a party near the University of Missouri's campus just hours after the Tigers defeated his Cyclones on Tuesday, January 21.
 The Register also reported that Eustachy had been seen at a fraternity party at Kansas State hours after his team lost to the Wildcats.
 On April 30, athletic director Bruce Van De Velde suspended Eustachy with pay and recommended that he be fired for violating a morals clause in his contract.
 Eustachy held a press conference in which he apologized for his behavior and admitted he had recently begun rehab treatment for alcoholism.
 He initially indicated he would contest the suspension, but announced his resignation on May 5.

 During the scandal, the Register reported that Iowa State documents showed that the NCAA cited Eustachy for rules violations related to paying players, including Jackson Vroman, for making free throws.

 Southern Mississippi

 On March 25, 2004, after a year out of coaching, Eustachy was hired as head coach at Southern Miss.
 In 2008, he took a leave of absence on January 9 to be with his ailing mother.
 Following the 2008–09 season, he returned his $25,000 bonus from the university, saying that after a disappointing season, he did not feel as though he had earned it.

 In 2011, Southern Miss went 21–10 and 9–7 in Conference USA play.
 The team failed to receive a bid to the NCAA tournament and turned down invites to the CBI and CIT.

 On February 25, 2012, Eustachy recorded his 400th career victory.

+In that same 2012 season, Eustachy led Southern Miss to a 25-9 season, a second-place finish in Conference USA, and the Golden Eagles’ first appearance in the NCAA Tournament since 1990, earning an at-large bid as an #9 seed.
+They would lose in the first round to #8 seed Kansas State.
+This still remains as the only appearance for Southern Miss in the NCAA Tournament since 1990, and just their 3rd overall appearance (1989, 1990, and 2012).